SAP-archive/REST_API_Documentation_Guidelines/020_Syntax_Guidelines.html.md

 Format the content in an attention-grabbing way.
 In general, content is easier to read when it is in chunks.
 Consider breaking up endless paragraphs by using a list or table.
 Use action verbs and present tense for headings to engage the reader, and also follow the guidelines for the best way to include links and images.

 #### Notes
-To call attention to a specific note, such as a word of caution, or a tip, use this format:
+To call attention to a specific note, such as a word of caution, or a tip, use this format: `>**Note:**` For example:
->**Note:**
+>**Note:** Provision a Public IP for Ingress and a DNS record before you start the installation.

 #### Ordered and unordered lists
 As you write about your topic, use lists to create visual clarity within your content.
 List items in a category, or list items in a sequence.
 Use an ordered, or numbered, list for sequential, instructional steps.
 Unordered lists are appropriate for items that have no sequential order, such as a list of valid file types.
 Follow these guidelines: